Alwira1/ai-resume-voice-agent/README.md

 Resumes are static, one-dimensional, and often fail to communicate how a candidate actually thinks, speaks, and presents themselves.

-Recruiters evaluate communication skills, clarity, and personality — but a PDF cannot capture any of this.
+Recruiters evaluate communication skills, clarity, and personality, but a PDF cannot capture any of this.

 ---